Roopkund – Skeleton Lake

 Lake of reflections

-Roopkund is small glacial lake in unexpected location – in a mountain pass, in saddle between two peaks.
-Information about the elevation of this lake is controversial: some sources state that lake is located at 5,029 m height, some – that lake itself is located 4,778 m above the sea level and the nearby Chandinakat peak is 5,023 m high.
+Roopkund is a small glacial lake in an unexpected location – in a mountain pass, in the saddle between two peaks.
+Information about the elevation of this lake is controversial: some sources state that the lake is located at 5,029 m height, some – that lake itself is located 4,778 m above the sea level and the nearby Chandinakat peak is 5,023 m high.

 For long months this shallow lake is frozen.
 It is beautiful but there is also some menacing feel in this nearly lifeless place.

 Himalaya is extremely rich with legends and the area of Roopkund is not an exception.
 According to one legend, Nanda Devi and Shiva passed by this area after a successful fight with demons.
 Nanda Devi wanted to quench her thirst and Shiva created this lake for her.
 When Nanda Devi bent over the lake, she could see her clear and beautiful reflection – thus the lake got name "Roopkund" (form/shape lake).

 In the summer, as the Sun melts the ice around the lake, there opens dreadful sight – bones and skulls of people and horses lying around the lake.

 It is not fully clear whether local people knew about this in earlier times or not – but first written reports appear in 1898.
 In 1942 a ranger of Nanda Devi game sanctuary (now this is a national park) H.K.Madhwal reported about the bones and flesh seen in melting ice and this arose disquiet among military personnel fearing of surprise attack of the Japanese army.